Wondering why your favorite mattress isn’t felt cozy cloudy as before? Or may notice Dead Skin, Dust Mites and Body Oil on the mattress?

 So the most looming questions come to your mind is how long do mattresses last?

 Honestly speaking, there is no magical number of mattresses life expectancy.
 Of course, Comfort is subjective and important.
 To learn and educate yourself more before buying a new one.

 A good mattress can ensure you years of comfortable sleep.
 But as we mentioned earlier, there is no exact number.
 It basically depends on various things including the material of the mattress, how you use or maintain it or even the type of mattress also matter.
 On average a mattress can last 8 to 10 years.

 Let’s see the life expectancy of various mattresses.

 A mattress of Mother Nature!

 Latex mattresses are most popular for being durable, healthy and natural but aren’t well known for comfort.
 It could be either natural or be made synthetically.
-Being eco-friendly mattresses, it helps on better blood circulation.
+Being eco-friendly mattresses helps on better blood circulation.